 When I come to the archive, do I have to exactly know what I want to look at?
 Or should I just have a basic topic idea?

-Special Collections and Archives staff and student assistants are always willing to help track down material relevant to your desired area of study.
-If you are having trouble figuring out what we have to look at, give us a call or email.
-You can learn more about what we have on this guide.
+Special Collections and Archives staff and student assistants are can help you find and use material relevant to your research.
+If you are having trouble figuring out what we have to look at, we can help!
+Our job is to help you navigate the archives to find what you are looking for.

-Once we've figured out what exactly you want us to pull for you to look at, we will schedule you with an appointment to come in to give us time to pull the boxes.
+Once we've worked together to determine what exactly you want us to pull for you to look at, we can set up an appointment for you to come to the archives or get reference photos.

 Are the archives open to everyone?
 Can you walk in and look at material?

 Yes, Special Collections and Archives are open to everyone!
-You can always walk in to look at our exhibits or talk with the archives staff, but we cannot always guarantee our ability to pull material immediately for your research.
-Some collections are stored offsite and require one to two business days notice to pull the material.
+You can always walk in to look at our exhibits or talk with the archives staff.
+We may not be able to pull archives material immediately for your research, but we can schedule a time for you to research with matierals.
+Some collections are stored offsite and require advance notice to pull the material.